top of page

 Learning to Braid by My Mother's Hair

-This is a piece concerned with attachment, and with neglect or withdrawal.
-It speaks to the ways in which, as children, we learn to be attuned to the other.
-It is a dialogue between “attuned to” and “tending to".
+This work touches on the ways in which, as children, we learn to be attuned to the other.
+It is a dialogue between “attuned to” and “tending to.”
 It is a place of waiting.
-And it’s the echo chamber of that place -- of being left to one’s own devices in the absence (or the absent presence) of another.
+And it’s the echo chamber of that place—of being left to one’s own devices in the absence (or absent presence) of another.